josalvatorre/monorepo-alpha/oci-images/README.md

 ## How do base images get created?

-We use a GitHub Actions workflow to build and push the images out into a publicly-readable repository.
+We plan to use a GitHub Actions workflow to build and push the images out into a publicly-readable repository.
 Look under `.github/workflows/`.

 [1]: https://github.com/bazel-contrib/rules_oci